 Preparing for On-site Interviews

 In addition–while there are no rigorous statistics to support this–I estimate that a typical successful fellowship candidate receives between 2-5 onsite interview offers.
-What might be surprising is
+I also suspect, but have no hard data, to support the likelihood that a relatively small proportion of top candidates receive the majority of on-site interview slots.
+There were multiple other candidates that I encountered at separate on-site interviews.

-Keeping in mind that anyone interviewing you onsite (and spending $1,500+ for the privilege) is interested in you, it is doubly important to show the same courtesy.
-I found any information I could about each interviewer listed on my itinerary, made sure I knew in depth about the company’s mission, vision, ongoing trials, products I would likely be supporting, and other details.
+Keeping in mind that anyone interviewing you on-site (and spending $1,500+ for the privilege) is interested in you, it is doubly important to show the same courtesy.
+I found any information I could about each interviewer listed on my itinerary, made sure I knew in depth about the company’s mission, vision, ongoing trials, products I would likely be supporting, and other details (this is where you should go in depth!).
 I had enough thank you cards packed for each person (not prewritten!), copies of my CV, and plenty of mental preparation.
 I made sure I fully understood the logistic arrangement for the interview day (is there a shuttle?
 Am I driving?
 If so how long does it take to get there?
 Parking?
 Where am I getting breakfast in the morning?) and baked in extra time for potential problems.

 With preparation the onsite interviews were actually one of the easier parts of the process.
 Each company was a little different but all of them followed the itinerary to a tee and were largely focused on getting to know you as a person, what your goals are, and assessing your fit based on what the program has to offer.
 As one of my interviewers put it while I was there